Mariage blanc: Etymology

 The expression may derive from the absence of hymenal blood on the couple's wedding-night bed-sheets.
 However, the French word blanc can also be translated to English as 'blank', as in the sense of empty.
 For example, cartouche à blanc translates as a blank cartridge, or a cartridge that is lacking a bullet.

 Cases

 An example is of a Gentile marrying a Jew to protect that person during times of extreme anti-Semitism such as during the lead-up to World War II in areas of Europe menaced by Nazism: "Baron Federico von Berzeviczy-Pallavicini ... [d]uring the thirties ... made a mariage blanc with the niece of Demel's Jewish owners, which allowed her to enter a convent under his name and survive the war."

 In Iran white marriages are the opposite of a traditional mariage blanc, meaning a couple cohabiting and having sex without being married.
-The practice is not illegal in Iran, but it is heavily decried by as an example of "imported western lifestyle", most famously by Supreme Leader Ali Khamenei who described it as "the darkest type of married life".
+The practice is illegal in Iran, and is heavily decried as an example of "imported western lifestyle", most famously by Supreme Leader Ali Khamenei who described it as "the darkest type of married life".
 Despite such concerns, the practice became more commonplace at the start of the 21st century.